alex-hhh/ActivityLog2/doc/features.md

 * Sports maps (map tiles from openstreet map) and weather data

 * Equipment tracking, both manual and automatic.
-ALso supports service reminders.
+Also supports service reminders.

 * Reports and trends charts